Hofer's metric in compact Lie groups

 \begin{defn} Let $V$ be a normed space and denote $\|\varphi\|=\sup\{\varphi(v):\|v\|=1\}$ for $\varphi\in V^*$.
 The dual space $V^*$ with this norm is a Banach space.
 We say that $\varphi\in V^*$ is a \textit{norming functional} of $v\in V$ if $\varphi(v)=\|v\|$ and $\|\varphi\|=1$.
 A functional $\varphi$ is \textit{extremal} if $\varphi$ is an extreme point of the unit ball $B_{V^*}$.
 If $\|\cdot\|$ is only positively homogeneous (to remark it we say that it is a \textit{Finsler norm}) the same definitions apply, and the norm given to $V^*$ is only positively homogeneous.
 In any case we refer to it as the \textit{dual norm}. \end{defn}

-$\S$ Note that the difference bewtween the ball of a norm and that of a Finsler norm is that the last one might not be balanced (i.e. symmetric).
-In both cases, it is an absorbing, open convex set containing $0\in V$.
+\begin{rem} Note that the difference between the ball of a norm and that of a Finsler norm is that the last one might not be balanced (i.e. symmetric).
+In both cases, it is an absorbing, open convex set containing $0\in V$. \end{rem}

 \begin{defn} A \textit{face} $F$ of the unit ball $B_V$ of a normed space $V$ is the intersection of the unit ball $B_V$ with the hyperplane determined by a unit norm functional $\varphi\in V^*, \|\varphi\|=1$, i.e.